maelys-mcardle/snowflake/docs/project-structure.md

 ## The `src` directory

-The `src/cli` directory contains the code specific for the command-line program (`main.c`, the code to read command-line arguments, print code, and read local files.)
+The `src/cli` directory contains the code specific for the command-line program:
+* This is a front-end for the interpreter.
+* The `src/cli` directory contains the code for running the interpreter from the command-line.
-The `src/cli/headers` directory is specific to the header files for that command-line code.
+* The `src/cli/headers` directory is specific to the header files for that command-line code.

-The `src/core` directory contains the code for the Snowflake interpreter itself:
+The `src/core` directory contains the code for the inner workings of the interpreter:
+* This is the back-end of the interpreter.
 * The `src/core` directory contains the code to parse Snowflake code, and execute Snowflake code.
 * The `src/core/headers` contains all the `.h` files.